joshsia/Ants/README.md

 Date: 2020-01-13

-This repository works together with the repository AntsServlet.
+This repository works together with the repository [AntsServlet](https://github.com/joshsia/AntsServlet).

 Note: This project is no longer being maintained.

 ## About

+This repository acts as the client for AntsServlet.

 Citizen Science - Machine learning to understand ant behaviour in the zoo